networkoptix/nx_open/readme.md

-# Nx Meta VMP Open Source Components
+# Nx Meta Platform Open Source Components

 // Copyright 2018-present Network Optix, Inc. Licensed under MPL 2.0: www.mozilla.org/MPL/2.0/

 ---------------------------------------------------------------------------------------------------
 ## Introduction

-This repository `nx_open` contains **Network Optix Meta Video Management Platform open source components** - the source code and specifications which are part of the Nx Meta Video Management Platform (VMP) which in turn is used to build all Powered-by-Nx products, including Nx Witness Video Management System (VMS).
+This repository `nx_open` contains **Network Optix Meta Platform open source components** - the source code and specifications which are used to build all Powered-by-Nx products including Nx Witness Video Management System (VMS).

 Currently, the main VMS component which can be built from this repository is the Desktop Client.
 Other notable Components which are parts of the Desktop Client, but can be useful independently,